This Lemon Chicken recipe tastes better than takeout and one is of my husband’s favorite recipes of all time!

 How to Reheat Lemon Chicken

 - How to reheat on the stove: Leftovers are best reheated on the stove, even if they are small portions.
-To reheat, heat a drizzle of vegetable, canola or peanut oil over medium heat.
+To reheat, heat a drizzle of vegetable, canola or peanut oil over medium heat in a nonstick skillet.
 Once hot, add the chicken, stirring occasionally until warmed through.

 Can I Freeze Chinese Lemon Chicken?